smartergiving/free-nonprofit-starter-website/README.md

 1. **Open Source**
     Your site and its code will be hosted on Github.
 This makes it easy for any developer, designer, or copywriter to help customize your site.

-2. **Secure**
+2. **Payments by Stripe**
-    Accepting online donations shouldn't be taken lightly.
-The template integrates third party services to handle any and all secure bits.

-3. **No Vendor Lock-In**
-    The third party services we've chosen (for payments and email capture) allow you to transfer your data should you opt for an alternative solution down the road.
+    [Stripe](https://stripe.com/gallery) is used by many [donor management tools](https://stripe.com/docs/integrations#fundraising).
+When you require a more robust solution than DonorBox offers, switching is easy.
 ___

-### Notes
+### Getting Started
-1. This project requires rolling up your sleeves and getting your hands a little dirty.
+This project requires rolling up your sleeves a bit.
 If you're looking for a more user-friendly service (albeit paid), we're big fans of [Squarespace](https://squarespace.com).
-2. Be sure you understand the [risks of accepting online donations](https://donorbox.org/nonprofit-blog/on-fraud-prevention/).

-___

-### Getting Started
 #### Overview
 ___
 1. Create Github accounts